walterhiggins/WMPJS/book-outline.md

 #### Sorting Players by experience

 Let's face it, a leaderboard based on player names would be both boring and unfair.
-Let's try one based on a player's experience points.
-Update your *playerSort.js* file adding a new *byExp()* function (exp is short for experience):
+Instead let's try one based on a player's experience points.
+Update your *playerSort.js* file adding a new *byExp()* function (Exp is short for experience):

 @@listing playerSort_v2.js Sorting players by Experience.

-The new *byExp()* function just does a numeric sort - that is it returns the result of subtracting player a's totalExperience from player b's totalExperience.
+The new *byExp()* function just does a numeric sort - that is it returns the result of subtracting player *a*'s totalExperience from player *b*'s totalExperience.
 One thing to note is that although there is only one single function used for sorting by experience, we *export* it twice - under the name *byExp* and also under the longer name *byExperience*.
 This gives programmers who use this module the option of using the short name or long name for that function - whichever name they use it will be the same function being called.
-Issue the following commands to see this function in action - again - it helps if there's more than one player on your server :-) ...
+Issue the following commands to see this function in action - again - it helps if there's more than one player on your server...

     js var sortPlayers = require('sortPlayers');
     js var players = bukkit.players();